 Incubation temperatures are also important because the sex of a sea turtle is determined by the temperature of the nest during the second trimester of embryonic maturation.
 This is called temperature-dependent sex determination (TSD) and is common in reptiles.
 In our area for loggerhead sea turtles, the temperature where 50% of the embryos will be male and 50% will be female is around 84.6˚F. This is called the pivotal temperature.
 A mean temperature of 86.9˚F will result in 100% females and a mean temperature of 81.5˚F. will result in 100% males.
 As our climate changes and oceans warm, colder northern breeding grounds such as those covered by N.E.S.T. are important to providing sufficient numbers of male hatchlings to sustain and grow overall sea turtle populations.

-At left is a chart of second trimester mean temperatures in ˚ Fahrenheit versus nest number (see http://www.nestonline.org/nests-hatchlings/active-nest-status/) of all our 2017 nests that successfully hatched.
+At left is a chart of second trimester mean temperatures in ˚ Fahrenheit versus nest number (see http://www.nestonline.org/nests-hatchlings/active-nest-status/) of all our 2017 and 2018 nests that successfully hatched.
 The top red line indicates the temperature where all hatchlings will be female, 86.9˚F. The next red line indicates the pivotal temperature of 84.6˚F where the M/F split is 50-50.
 The bottom line shows a temperature of 81.5˚F where hatchlings will be 100% male.